mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

-  * set snapshot names to match AMI names, for easy cleanup
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.
   * Try to read the event stream during creation/teardown, for better